Westcar Papyrus: Story No. 2

 The second story, told by Khafre, is set during the reign of one of Khufu's predecessors.
-King Nebka's chief lector Ubaoner finds that his wife is having a love affair with a townsman of Memphis, and he fashions a crocodile in wax.
-Upon learning that his unfaithful wife is meeting her lover, he casts a spell for the figurine to come to life upon contact with water, and sets his caretaker to throw it in the stream by which the townsman enters and leaves the lector's estate undiscovered.
-Upon catching the townsman, the crocodile takes him to the bottom of the lake, where they remain for seven days as the lector entertains the visiting pharaoh.
-When he tells Nebka the story, and calls the crocodile up again, the king orders the crocodile to devour the townsman once and for all.
+King Nebka's chief lector Ubaoner, finds that his wife is having a love affair with a townsman of Memphis.
+Ubaoner's wife and the commoner had spent a night in the gardens pavilion.
+A caretaker of Ubaoner reports back details of their night.
+Upon hearing these details, Ubaoner fashions a crocodile in wax.
+Ubaoner casts a spell for the figurine to come to life upon contact with water.
+The spell reads as such.
+"As for the man who will come to wash in my pool, you shall seize that commoner in your mouth!"
+Ubaoner sets his caretaker to throw the wax crocodile into his pool.
+Upon catching the townsman, the crocodile takes him to the bottom of the lake, where they remain for seven days as the lector entertains the visiting King Nebka.
+When he tells Nebka the story, and calls the crocodile up again, Ubaoner orders the crocodile to let go of the commoner.
+The King remarks that the crocodile is frightening animal.
+Nebka orders the crocodile to take the commoner into the water, where they aren't seen again.
 Then he has the adulterous wife brought forth, set on fire, and thrown in the river.